 The key to any legionella sampling programme is to make sure that you are getting a representative sample of all of the water in the system.

-… keep your hot water hot, your cold water cold, and keep it moving.
+… keep your hot water hot, your cold water cold, and keep it clan and moving.

-There are a range of recommendations about where you should aim to take samples of water for legionella testing.
-These include:
+There are a range of recommendations about where you should aim to take samples of water for legionella testing and these include:

-The dangers caused by dead legs and stagnation
+The dangers caused by dead-legs, dead-ends and stagnation

 Legionella thrives in temperatures between 20 °C and 45 °C

-Put simply, you should keep your hot water hot, your cold water cold, and keep it moving.
+Put simply, you should keep your hot water hot, your cold water cold, and keep it clean and moving.